 - The acquirer identifies the card type and routes the request to the relevant card scheme.

-- The traveler's bank confirms the traveler is authorised to make the payment and checks the cardholder is who they say they are.
+- The traveler's bank confirms the traveler is authorized to make the payment and checks the cardholder is who they say they are.

 - Once the traveler passes the checks, the issuing bank approves the purchase, and this approval travels through the chain to your chosen booking engine.